Code-Institute-Submissions/madelenviola-project2/README.md

 ### Features and functions to be added in the future.
 - Plan ahead and make lists for multiple dates.
 - Custom message if field not filled in instead of alert.
+- Add task by pressing enter on keyboard.

 ## Typography and color scheme
 The font used is bold version of [Nunito from Google Fonts](https://fonts.google.com/specimen/Nunito) with sans-serif as fallback font.
 The font used was chosen to align with the look and feel of the design due to the soft and playful roundness.